 Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

-Top 10 Things To Do In Lviv, Ukraine
+Top 10 Things To Do in Lviv, Ukraine

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Few travelers name Lviv as a bucket-list destination, but we think it’s an Eastern European city not-to-be missed!
+Few travelers name Lviv as a bucket-list destination, but we think it’s a top European city not-to-be missed.
 The charming – and quirky – city of Lviv, Ukraine features a well-preserved Old Town, an abundance of nature, a slew of odd sights and a fascinating history.
-From the amazing architecture to the weird attractions, Lviv far exceeded our expectations.
-During our stay, we discovered numerous things to do in Lviv, Ukraine and compiled a list of our Top 10 Lviv recommendations.

-The Best Things To Do in Lviv, Ukraine
+Best Things To Do in Lviv, Ukraine

 Statue of Taras Shevchenkko in park in Lviv, Ukraine